penseipublicidade/website/docs/controls/mapsimpleattribution.md

 ### `alignment`

 The alignment of the attribution.

-Value is of type [`Alignment`](/docs/reference/types/alignment).
+Value is of type [`Alignment`](/docs/reference/types/alignment) and defaults to `alignment.bottom_right`.

-Defaults to `ft.alignment.bottom_right`.

 ### `bgcolor`

 Color of the box containing the source text.

 Defaults to the background color of the app Theme.

 ### `text`

-Attribution text, such as 'OpenStreetMap contributors'
+Attribution text, such as `"OpenStreetMap contributors"`.

 ## Events